salama911/ChatAppWithFirebase/README.md

 ![Screenshot_1619442744](https://user-images.githubusercontent.com/44526915/116099686-80c65780-a6ac-11eb-947a-5e1e6b3a9ab5.jpg)

-Chat fragment That hold all users that u connect with them
+Chat fragment That hold all users that u connect with them and connected users have a green circle and disconnected have silver circle

 ![Screenshot_1619442775](https://user-images.githubusercontent.com/44526915/116099848-aa7f7e80-a6ac-11eb-8133-96a1de7a4736.jpg)